-Give life-saving support to malnourished children in CAR
+Give vital nutrition support to children in CAR

-Your support can deliver vital nutrition to children suffering from severe malnutrition in Central African Republic
+Your support can deliver vital nutrition to prevent malnutrition in children in CAR

-Central African Republic (CAR) is facing a severe hunger crisis, driven by conflict, instability, displacement and climate change.
+Central African Republic (CAR) is facing a severe hunger crisis, driven by displacement and climate change.

-This multi-faceted crisis is leading to dangerous levels of hunger among children and babies, with 300,000 children under the age of five in CAR suffering from severe acute malnutrition.
-And cuts to international aid are putting more lives at risk.
+This multi-faceted crisis is leading to dangerous levels of hunger among children and babies, and cuts to international aid are putting more lives at risk.
 But your donation can help.

-Concern's staff are on the ground in CAR providing life-saving nutrition, emergency therapeutic food and medical treatment to children who need it, as well as implementing sustainable programmes in communities to build resilience against future shocks.
+Concern's staff are on the ground in CAR preventing malnutrition amongst children who are at risk, and implementing sustainable programmes in communities to build resilience against future shocks.
 Supporters like you are giving families a chance to recover, survive and rebuild - families like Dominique's*.

 Dominique and Sylvie

-Our team met Dominique and her two-year-old granddaughter Sylvie* at a health centre we support in Mboto.
+Our team met Dominique and her two-year-old granddaughter Sylvie* at a health centre in Mboto.
 Sylvie’s mother died suddenly, leaving her and her two siblings in the care of their grandmother Dominique.

-Still grieving the loss of her daughter, Dominique and her husband work hard to provide for the family, but, with food incredibly scarce, it’s an almost impossible task.
-Dominique grew concerned about her grandchildren’s health - particularly little Sylvie, who had lost weight and had frequent diarrhoea.
+Still grieving the loss of her own daughter, Dominique and her husband work hard to provide for the family, but, with the cost of food so high, and income so low, it’s an almost impossible task to meet household needs.

 *Names have been changed for security